 Your company culture comes to life through the choices made by your employees and leaders.
 Make sure everyone understands your brand values.
 Everyone at your company needs to speak your brand language, so make it a part of your orientation.

 Even if you’re bootstrapping, you still need a brand strategy.
 The way you present yourself to the world will make a big difference in creating brand recognition.
 You need to be sure that your branding effort is consistent, memorable, and impacts your audience in the way you want it to.
 Many startups cannot create loyal customers because they don’t get the basic branding aspects right.
-Having focus will help you build a strong brand.
+Building a strong brand requires focus.